FAQ for Confluent Cloud¶

 - Kafka Producer and Consumer configuration

-It is not currently possible to change a cluster from one type to another.
+You can upgrade Basic clusters to Standard clusters.
+No other changes to cluster type (including downgrading a Standard cluster to Basic) are supported.
 For more information on cluster types, see Confluent Cloud Cluster Types.

 No, an email account can only be in one organization at a time.
 If you are changing